vaibhaviandhale/food-nutrition-visualization/README.md

-# 🍎⚡NutriScope 360° – Food Nutrition Intelligence Dashboard
+# 🍎⚡NutriScope – Food Nutrition Intelligence Dashboard
-Dark Mode • Streamlit Interactive Edition • Professional Documentation
+Streamlit Interactive Edition • Professional Documentation

 ---

 ## 🌑Overview
-NutriScope 360° is a modern nutrition analytics dashboard that transforms raw food nutrient data into interactive insights.
+NutriScope  is a modern nutrition analytics dashboard that transforms raw food nutrient data into interactive insights.
 Built using Streamlit and optimized for a clean dark-themed interface, it helps users understand macronutrient variations, calorie distribution, and overall nutritional patterns.

 This project is suitable for: